iPhra/SoftwareEngineering2/README.md

 This repository refers to the 2019 edition of the course, whose main topic is a system for collecting and sharing health data.
 The final delivery is an iOS application that interacts with Apple's HealthKit to collect data, forwards it to a server deployed on Amazon's EC2 for processing, and then stores it on Amazon's RDS.

+Please use Data4Help.pdf as an overview to the project.

 The project has been developed with the following technologies:
 - Backend: Node.js
 - Database: PostgreSQL